preservica/universal-access-css/CONTRIBUTING.md

 There are many ways to contribute, from submitting new code or configuration files, making improvements to existing code.

-## Submitting bugs

-If you find a bug in the Preservica software or Preservica API, please do NOT open an issue.
-Email support@preservica.com (if you are a customer) or partnersupport@preservica.com (if you are a partner) instead.

-## Submitting enhancement ideas

-Similar to submitting bugs, you are welcome to submit ideas for enhancements or new features in the [Preservica User Group forum] (https://usergroup.preservica.com/forums/forum/discussions/)
-This forum is closely monitored by our Product Manager.

-Please feel free also to use the
-[Preservica User Group forum](https://usergroup.preservica.com/forums/forum/discussions/) as a space for gathering and collaborating on ideas.
-If you are not already registered on the User Group portal, the registration process only takes a minute.
-If you encounter issues while trying to register, please email support@preservica.com (if you are a customer) or partnersupport@preservica.com (if you are a partner)

 ## Submitting code

 To contribute, send a pull request.
 For small changes, such as fixing a typo or adding a link, you can use the [GitHub Edit Button](https://blog.github.com/2011-04-26-forking-with-the-edit-button/).